Bengaluru's India Coffee House gets refreshing avatar to woo younger generation in golden jubilee year | Science-Environment

 Bengaluru's India Coffee House gets refreshing avatar to woo younger generation in golden jubilee year

-Spreading its 'aroma', India Coffee House (ICH) on Ambedkar Road in Bengaluru got a refreshing avatar in its golden jubilee year.
+Spreading its 'aroma', India Coffee House (ICH) on Ambedkar Road in Bengaluru got a refreshing avatar in its golden jubilee year, seeking to attract younger generation with a facelift.

 Started in 1972, the ICH inside the Coffee Board of India premises had been a favourite joint for customers from 'Vidhana Soudha', High Court and adjacent government and private offices.